yulinshin/BFF/README.md

 </p>
 <h2 align="center"> Start recording everything of your pets! </h2>
 <p align="center"> An all-in-one application helps pet owners with pet management. <br>
-Add photos to create a pet diary, set reminders for pet supplies and share them with owners in the community and chat with them!
+Usesr can set reminders for pet supplies, add photos to create a pet diary, share them with owners in the community, and chat with them!.
 </p>
 <br>